-The term, twice exceptional, or 2e, may be used when referring to a student who is identified as both gifted and having a disability OR is identified a both gifted and is an English Learner.
-Identification of students who are twice exceptional can be challenging, as often one exceptionality masks the other, especially in the primary grades.
-For example, the verbal skills of a cognitively gifted child may temporarily mask a reading disability while the reading disability limits the student's ability to demonstrate giftedness on an approved test.
-Or, an English Learner may not have developed enough English Language skills to demonstrate giftedness on some assessments, but the giftedness prompts rapid language development that may lead to prematurely removing language supports.
+The term, twice exceptional, or 2e, may be used when referring to a student who is identified as both gifted and having a disability OR is identified as both gifted and is an English Learner.
+Identification of students who are twice exceptional can be challenging, as often one exceptionality may mask the other, especially in the primary grades.

+For example, verbal skills of a child identified as cognitively gifted may temporarily mask a reading disability while the reading disability limits the student's ability to demonstrate gifted identification on an approved test.
+Or, an English Learner may not have developed adequate English-language skills to demonstrate gifted identification on some assessments, but the gifted identification prompts rapid language development that may lead to prematurely removing language supports.
 Bright students with inconsistent skills or abilities may potentially be twice exceptional.
-Students who are twice exceptional may need multiple types of supports to both address areas of limitation and build upon student strengths.
+Students who are twice exceptional may need multiple types of support to both address areas of limitation and build upon student strengths.